 This Halloween wreath is super, ultra simple to make.
 It requires no real crafting skills at all – just the ability to cut and tie.
 In fact, I had my 7 year old help me tie on the fabric strips.

-The first thing you need is fabric.
-I purchased 1 1/4 yards of 5 different materials.
+The first thing you need is Halloween fabric.
+I purchased 1 1/4 yards of 5 different fabrics.
 I used three prints and two solids.
 I didn’t use all the material on my wreath so I think 1 yard of each would suffice.

 You will also need one of these awesome wire wreath forms.
 I had never seen or used these before and I love them!
-This is a 16″ form but there are several sizes.
-The best part is that the form is only $2.49!
+This is a 16″ form but there are several different sizes.
+I’ve made small and large wreaths with these.

 Once you have all your fabric strips cut, just start tying the strips around the wreath.
 I started at the outer edge and worked my way in.
 I left the inner most circle plain, but you can’t tell at all.